Continuing Education Activity

-- Review the pathophysiology and risk factors for developing arterial gas embolism.
+- Review the pathophysiology for developing arterial gas embolism.

-- Explain the importance of improving care coordination and communication amongst the inter-professional healthcare team to enhance the delivery and quality of care needed to improve outcomes for patients affected by arterial gas embolism.
+- Explain the importance of improving care coordination and communication among the interprofessional healthcare team to enhance the delivery and quality of care needed to improve outcomes for patients affected by arterial gas embolism.

 Arterial gas embolism is a rare, life-threatening entity, which requires prompt recognition and early intervention.
 The air in the arterial circulation can lead to ischemia of various organ systems (i.e., brain, spinal cord, heart, kidneys, spleen, and GI tract)).
 As a result, the complications arising from arterial gas embolism can be devastating.
 The clinical features can be an initial asymptomatic period to nonspecific signs and symptoms to complete cardiovascular collapse.
 However, there are many precautions and techniques medical professionals can undertake to prevent this lethal condition.

 A myriad of etiologies can lead to arterial gas embolism.
 Typically it is associated with severe decompression sickness during the ascent phase of diving.
 However, ruptured alveoli from lung barotrauma and migration from venous circulation through a pre-existing right to left shunt (i.e., ventricular septal defect - VSD/atrial septal defect - ASD) can also lead to arterial gas embolisms.
-Outside of environmental factors, iatrogenic causes from medical and surgical procedures (ex: percutaneous lung biopsy & tumor ablation, and arterial catheterization) are also a culprit for arterial gas embolisms.
-During arterial catheterization, improperly flushed catheters and balloon rupture are potential causes.
+Outside of environmental factors, iatrogenic causes from medical and surgical procedures (ex: percutaneous lung biopsy, tumor ablation, and arterial catheterization) are also causes of arterial gas embolisms.
+During arterial catheterization, improperly flushed catheters and balloon rupture are potential etiologies.
 There have been cases reported in surgical literature caused by blunt and penetrating thoracic trauma.
 The suspected underlying mechanism is from bronchial injury with associated pulmonary vein injury leading to the emboli.
 There have also been some cases associated with catheter ablation procedures for atrial fibrillation.

 The pathophysiological effects of an arterial gas embolism depend on the location of the embolism.
-Furthermore, the degree of impairment links with factors such as the type of gas (ex; room air, carbon dioxide, helium, or nitrous oxide), the volume of the gas, the rate of embolism, the presence of collateral circulation.
-Damage from an arterial gas embolism is not the only from the reduction of distal flow, but also from the inflammatory cascade that air bubbles instigate.
-A lethal volume of air embolism is theorized to be 3 to 5ml/kg.
+Furthermore, the degree of impairment links with factors such as the type of gas (e.g., room air, carbon dioxide, helium, or nitrous oxide), the volume of the gas, the rate of embolism, the presence of collateral circulation.
+Damage from an arterial gas embolism is not only from the reduction of distal flow but also from the inflammatory cascade that air bubbles instigate.
+A lethal volume of air embolism is theorized to be 3 to 5 ml/kg.
 Estimates have also indicated that 300 ml to 500 ml of gas introduced at a rate of 100 ml/sec is considered a fatal dose.

 In circumstances of diving-associated air gas embolism, numerous processes contribute to the formation of arterial gas embolism.
 Lung barotrauma during rapid ascent can cause alveoli to burst.
-During ascension, nitrogen gas, which may have dissolved during descent, now expands, and can for bubbles.
+During ascension, nitrogen gas, which may have dissolved during descent, now expands and can form bubbles.
 If these bubbles form in the arterial circulation, they can cause end-organ damage.
 Finally, as mentioned earlier, venous gas forms embolisms.

 History and Physical

-The signs and symptoms of arterial gas embolism vary based on cause, and the initial organ inspected.
+The signs and symptoms of arterial gas embolism vary based on cause and the initial organ inspected.
 Classically the presentation of the arterial gas embolism is usually catastrophic, with sudden collapse, neurologic symptoms mimicking stroke, apnea, and even cardiovascular collapse.
 If the affected individual does not die suddenly, the initial symptoms can be minor and easily missed.
-However, whenever the CNS is affected symptoms will be more exaggerated, presenting as hemiparesis and abnormal coordination.
-Typically, if divers develop loss of consciousness altered mental status, hemiparesis, seizures, or focal neurological deficits, within minutes of surfacing, then arterial gas embolism is the suspected to be the primary etiology.
+However, whenever the CNS is affected, symptoms will be exaggerated, presenting as hemiparesis and abnormal coordination.
+Typically, if divers develop loss of consciousness, altered mental status, hemiparesis, seizures, or focal neurological deficits, within minutes of surfacing, then arterial gas embolism is suspected to be the primary etiology.

 The physical examination should be thorough but should not interfere with emergency intervention for any compromise of airway, breathing, or circulation.
-A complete cardiovascular examination is warranted to access for murmurs, signs of heart failure, bradycardia, hypotension, or pulse deficits.
+A complete cardiovascular examination is warranted to assess for murmurs, signs of heart failure, bradycardia, hypotension, or pulse deficits.
 A pulmonary examination should focus on the assessment of respiratory status and signs or symptoms of pulmonary edema.
-A neurological examination should focus on any cranial nerve deficits, motor weakness, and sensory loss as well as GCS assessment in patients with altered mental status.
+A neurological examination should focus on any cranial nerve deficits, motor weakness, and sensory loss, as well as Glasgow coma scale (GCS) assessment in patients with altered mental status.
 GI exam should look for any signs of mesenteric ischemia, including peritoneal signs.
 Other examination components can be performed as deemed necessary by the patient's chief complaint.

 Treatment / Management

-- CNS: seizure, CVA, TIA, syncope, altered mental status, spinal cord infarction
+- Central nervous system: seizure, cerebrovascular vascular accident (CVA), TIA, syncope, altered mental status, spinal cord infarction

 - Cardiovascular: myocardial infarction, cardiac arrest, ventricular arrhythmia, acute limb ischemia, cardiac tamponade